dragonish/obsidian-abbreviations/README.md

 ## Introduction

 This is a plugin for [Obsidian](https://obsidian.md).
 Implements automatic marking of abbreviations and acronyms (terminology).

-This plugin supports rendering in both editing view (*Live Preview*), reading view and source mode (optional).
+This plugin supports rendering in both reading view, editing view (*Live Preview*) and source mode (optional).
 Simultaneously support listing all abbreviations in the current file, and the context menu of the abbreviation element.

 ## Usage